guertinlab/Nascent_RNA_Methods/README.md

 \normalsize
 ## Remove intermediate files and zip raw sequencing files

 Calculating these quality control metrics necessitates many intermediate files.
-Many files are unused output from various processing steps, but many are only used briefly for counting reads before and after processing.
+Many files are unused output from various processing steps or only used briefly.
 FASTQ files are large and rarely used in downstream analyses, so the following code chunk removes intermediate FASTQ files and compresses the original files.
 \scriptsize
 ```bash
 rm ${name}_PE1_short.fastq